Karenponomarev42450/notes/README.md

 - "Today's programming wisdom is to embrace the power of abstraction.
 Abstraction allows you to encapsulate complexity, making code more manageable and reusable.
 It promotes better understanding by focusing on essential details while hiding unnecessary intricacies.
 Always strive to write clean, modular code that can be easily understood, tested, and maintained.
 Remember, clarity today is productivity tomorrow."

 In brief: "Abstraction is key; simplify, encapsulate, and modularize your code for enhanced clarity and maintainability."

+# 2024-02-24
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clear, concise, and readable code.
+It's not just about making it work today but also ensuring maintainability tomorrow.
+Remember that complex code might seem impressive, but it often leads to more bugs, harder debugging, and difficulty in collaboration.
+Always aim for simplicity unless there's a genuinely compelling reason otherwise."